-- The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
-There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified.
+- The practices' uptake for breast and bowel cancer screening was in line the national average. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
+There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified. - The practice had promoted the use of their smoking cessation advisor to encourage patients to stop smoking and to highlight support services available to them.